wish-wg/webrtc-http-ingest-protocol/draft-ietf-wish-whip.md

 As defined in {{!RFC8839}}, when an ICE restart occurs, a new SDP offer/answer exchange is triggered.
 However, as WHIP does not support renegotiation of non-ICE related SDP information, a WHIP client will not send a new offer when an ICE restart occurs.
 Instead, the WHIP client and WHIP session will only exchange the relevant ICE information via an HTTP PATCH request as defined in {{http-patch-usage}}  and MUST assume that the previously negotiated non-ICE related SDP information still apply after the ICE restart.

 When performing an ICE restart, the WHIP client MUST include the updated "ice-pwd" and "ice-ufrag" in the SDP fragment of the HTTP PATCH request body as well as the new set of gathered ICE candidates as defined in {{!RFC8840}}.
-Similar what is defined in section 4.1.2, as per {{!RFC8829}} only m-sections not marked as bundle-only can gather ICE candidates, so given that the "max-bundle" policiy is being used, the SDP fragment will contain only the fist m-line of the bundle group.
+Similar what is defined in {{tricke-ice}}, as per {{!RFC8829}} only m-sections not marked as bundle-only can gather ICE candidates, so given that the "max-bundle" policiy is being used, the SDP fragment will contain only the fist m-line of the bundle group.
-A WHIP client sending a PATCH request for performing ICE restart MUST contain an "If-Match" header field with a field-value "*" as per {{!RFC9110}} Section 13.1.1.
+A WHIP client sending a PATCH request for performing ICE restart MUST contain an "If-Match" header field with a field-value "*" as per {{Section 13.1.1 of !RFC9110}}.

 {{!RFC8840}} states that an agent MUST discard any received requests containing "ice-pwd" and "ice-ufrag" attributes that do not match those of the current ICE Negotiation Session, howevever, any WHIP session receiving an updated "ice-pwd" and "ice-ufrag" attributes MUST consider the request as performing an ICE restart instead and, if supported, SHALL return a "200 OK" with an "application/trickle-ice-sdpfrag" body containing the new ICE username fragment and password and a new set of ICE candidates for the WHIP session.
 Also, the "200 OK" response for a successful ICE restart MUST contain the new entity-tag corresponding to the new ICE session in an ETag response header field and MAY contain a new set of ICE candidates for the media server.
 The WHIP client MUST discard any previous set of media server's ICE candidates when receiving a successful response for an ICE restart request.

 If the ICE restart request cannot be satisfied by the WHIP session, the resource MUST return an appropriate HTTP error code and MUST NOT terminate the session immediately and keep the existing ICE session.
 The WHIP client MAY retry performing a new ICE restart or terminate the session by issuing an HTTP DELETE request instead.
-In any case, the session MUST be terminated if the ICE consent expires as a consequence of the failed ICE restart as per {{!RFC7675}} Section 5.1.
+In any case, the session MUST be terminated if the ICE consent expires as a consequence of the failed ICE restart as per {{Section 5.1 of !RFC7675}}.

 In case of unstable network conditions, the ICE restart HTTP PATCH requests and responses might be received out of order.
 In order to mitigate this scenario, when the client performs an ICE restart, it MUST discard any previous ICE username and passwords fragments and ignore any further HTTP PATCH response received from a pending HTTP PATCH request.
 WHIP clients MUST apply only the ICE information received in the response to the last sent request.
 If there is a mismatch between the ICE information at the WHIP client and at the WHIP session (because of an out-of-order request), the STUN requests will contain invalid ICE information and will be dropped by the receiving side.
 If this situation is detected by the WHIP client, it MUST send a new ICE restart request to the server.